 ParslFest 2023 - The Parsl Community Meeting (Oct 19-20)

-The fifth ParslFest Community Meeting will be held as a hybrid meeting on October 19-20, 2023.
-It will start around noon on the 19th, with talks that day, and on the morning of the 20th.
-The afternoon of the 20th will be an open hacking session for hands-on work, hacking, testing, bring-your-own-code, etc. The in-person component will be held at the University of Chicago.
+The fifth ParslFest Community Meeting was held as a hybrid meeting on October 19-20, 2023.
+It started around noon on the 19th, with talks that day, and on the morning of the 20th.
+The afternoon of the 20th was an open hacking session for hands-on work, hacking, testing, bring-your-own-code, etc. The in-person component was held at the University of Chicago.

-The meeting brings together researchers, developers, and cyberinfrastructure experts from around the world to discuss experiences using and developing Parsl and Globus Compute (formerly funcX) - a federated function-as-a-service platform related to Parsl.
+The meeting brought together researchers, developers, and cyberinfrastructure experts from around the world to discuss experiences using and developing Parsl and Globus Compute (formerly funcX) - a federated function-as-a-service platform related to Parsl.

 Logistics